How does CRM help your business?14 May 2019

 Sometimes all you are looking for is a quick video to give you a feel for the software you're investigating.
 Well search no further.
 Just click the button, sit back, relax, and watch our quick overview video.watch now

 CRM systems help by giving you the tools to automate some of these processes.
 Automation, when set up correctly, will take the burden of some of this busy work off your team, allowing them to focus on more important jobs.
+The most common example of this is sales force automation, taking away some of the paperwork so your sales team can focus on…well…sales.

 And now for an example

-I’m actually going to take an example from our own processes.
+I’m actually going to take an example from our own business processes.
 Specifically, our onboarding process for new staff members.

 We have a number of meetings and training sessions that need to take place in the first few weeks to get a new starter up to speed with everything we do.
 But each time someone starts with us, no one wants to go through and manually create each of those Activities.